Bira/octopus-carnival/_drafts/wir-mm-4e-orcus.md

 stand to be near anything living, and even his demon servitors are undead.
 His domain is named Thanatos and covers an entire layer of the Abyss, being predictably composed of an endless sucession of mausoleums, graveyards, dismal moors, and other lifeless corpse-filled places.
+I'm guessing that where the Shadowfell is moody gothic poetry, Thanatos is death metal.

 The demon lord himself seems to be stuck somewhere between life and undeath, as his corpulent form seems either alive but diseased, or undead depending on which